cse16b0170/Avg-codex/README.md

 # Av-codex
-mine first Git repository
+This is my first Git Repository.
-creator Aviral Gupta
+Creator-Aviral Gupta